dojncp/cmtrip/README.md

 The default top-privileged user is `superAdmin` with the password `123456`.
 This user cannot be modified or deleted.

 **(3) Core Features**
 Each **trip** can contain multiple **actions**.
 Users can upload one image per trip or action.
-Future updates may include budget estimation via travel pass suggestions.
+Additionally, it supports creating new transportation passes and linking trips to a specific pass to calculate the transportation cost savings.

 ### How to Use